jacksoncw2000/Generate-requirements.txt/README.md

 # Generate-requirements.txt
-Generates a requirements.txt file when given a directory / virtual environment path.
+Generates a requirements.txt file when given a project directory path.